 Producers Investing in Crop Research to Benefit Western Canadian Farmers

 WGRF makes decisions that are mindful of the economic interests of producers.
 WGRF supports many public research programs and projects from across Western Canada, with both long-term and short-term agreements.
-Research goals and objectives are outlined at the onset of research agreements with regular reviews and annual progress reports submitted by each of the researchers.
+Research goals and objectives are outlined at the onset of research agreements with annual progress reports submitted by researchers.

 Learn more in our latest annual report.

 Current WGRF Funding Commitments